These pages do not apply outside Great Britain.

 Asking questions can be very useful to help a claimant decide whether it is worth bringing a case in the first place, and if so how to formulate and present a case most effectively.
 As well as helping formulate a case if brought, it can help avoid unnecessary litigation.
 A claimant may find from the responses given that their case is weak, so no claim is made or the claim is withdrawn.
 Alternatively, the process of answering the questions may bring home to an employer etc that there is a serious case against them, and encourage them to negotiate a resolution, again avoiding litigation.

-For discrimination which happened before 6th April 2014 there used to be a formal 'questions procedure' which a potential claimant could use even before proceedings were started.
+For discrimination which happened before 6th April 2014 there was a formal 'questions procedure' which a potential claimant could use even before proceedings were started.
 However this was repealed by the Coalition government.
-The procedure involved sending a form to the employer or service provider etc asking relevant questions.
+The procedure involved sending a form to the employer or service provider asking relevant questions.
 If the employer etc unreasonably failed to reply within 8 weeks or its reply is evasive or equivocal, the tribunal or court could draw inferences from that.

 Claimants sometimes use their statutory rights to make a 'Subject access reqest' for information under the Data Protection Act - or, where the information is held by a public body, an FOI request under the Freedom of Information Act.
 See for example Employee data sought in connection with potential tribunal cases must generally be handed over, says ICO (link to outlaw.com).